 Assessment of Student Learning

-The mission of the Office of Academic Assessment is to ensure Georgia State University’s compliance with SACS and the Board of Regents standards by engaging the University community in meaningful and effective assessment of student learning.
+The mission of the Office of Academic Assessment is to ensure Georgia State University’s compliance with SACSCOC and the Board of Regents standards by engaging the University community in meaningful and effective assessment of student learning.
 At Georgia State, we assess student learning

 a) in every degree and certificate program at the undergraduate and graduate levels, and